vnep-approx-latency/alib/README.md

 # Contact and Acknowledgement

-If you have any questions, either open up an issue on GitHub or write a mail to mrost<AT>inet.tu-berlin<DOT>de.
+If you have any questions, either open up an issue on GitHub or write a mail to robin.muenk@tum.de

-Major parts of this code were developed under the support of the **German BMBF Software Campus grant 01IS1205** from 2016 to 2018.